 It is also important to mention that within one country, the structure of doctorates varies across universities, faculties/departments or disciplines.
 The description of the doctoral training models in each country was prepared mostly by members of EURODOC national associations and is intended to provide a general overview of how doctoral training is organized at the national level

 National law, rules or regulations change over time.
 Therefore, it is the intention of EURODOC’s Working Group on Doctoral Training to keep an annually updated database of doctoral training structures across Europe.

 Those interested in providing a description of doctoral training models in their country, when none was provided in this document, or that wish to update the information we made available, please contact the Working Group coordinator.

 The survey was prepared by the following members of the EURODOC Doctoral Training Working Group (in alphabetical order): Melania Borit* (NO), Gergely Buday (HU), Eva Hnatkova (CZ), Filomena Parada (PO) and Olga Shtyka (PL).

-Coordinator of the EURODOC Doctoral Training Working Group
+Former coordinator of the EURODOC Doctoral Training Working Group 2016-2018

 * Melania Borit wishes to acknowledge the project SAF21 – Social science aspects of fisheries for the 21st Century [project financed under the EU Horizon 2020 Marie Skłodowska-Curie (MSCA) ITN-ETN Program; project number: 642080] for facilitating this work.